EusthEnoptEron/arise-multiplayer/README.md

 This will make sure that only you are allowed to use your own character for boost attacks.
 CPU characters are still available for everyone.

+### Switching Characters (P2-P4)

+There are two flags that let you customize the character switching behavior of P2-P4.

+**AllowSwitchingCharasDuringBattle** (default = true)

+When enabled, P2-P4 can switch characters during battle (unless the chara is controlled by someone else)

+**ResetCharacterAssignmentsAfterBattle** (default = true)

+When enabled, P2-P4 will be reset to their default character (according to the character order) after battle.
+This mimics the behavior for P1.

 ## Using the Keyboard

 > ⚠️The mouse & keyboard are second-class citizens in this mod.
 If you have the choice, please use gamepads.